- How NoScript delivers usable security

 When you browse a site containing blocked scripts a notification, similar to those issued by popup blocker, is shown.

-Look at it or at the statusbar icon to know current NoScript permissions:
+Look at it or at the toolbar icon to know current NoScript permissions:

 - - this means that scripts and plugin contents are blocked for the current site and its subframes.
 Even if some of the 3rd party script sources imported by the page may be in your whitelist, no code could run because the hosting documents are not enabled.